History of atomic theory: Nicholson atom theory

-In 1911 John William Nicholson published a model of the atom similar to JJ Thomson's but with a positive charge radius shrunk from atomic to below the radius of his electrons.
 Nicholson developed his model based on the analysis of astrophysical spectroscopy.
 He connected the observed spectral line frequencies with the orbits of electrons in his atoms.
 The connection he adopted associated the atomic electron orbital angular momentum with the Planck constant.

 Whereas Planck focused on a quantum of energy, Nicholson's angular momentum quantum relates to orbital frequency.

 This new concept gave Planck constant an atomic meaning for the first time.
-In his 1913 paper Bohr cites Nicholson as finding quantized angular momentum important for the atom.